caspergrl/GT-UX-UI-Dec2022-June2023/18-week/03-lesson.md

 2D transforms have many properties that you can leverage.
 We'll introduce these CSS properties to students now.

 ## SLIDE 10
-CSS transforms specify HOW an element is animated.
-CSS transitions will be introduced in Section 5.
-Transitions make animations smooth and visually pleasing.
+The CSS transform property specifies HOW an element is animated.
+CSS transitions (another CSS animation technique) makes animations smooth and visually pleasing.

 ## SLIDE 11
 Review